node-opcua/node-opcua.github.io/_posts/2015-12-05-ObjectType and object instantiation.md

 In javacript, we follow the camel case naming convention.
 For this reason, the "Temperature" component is accessible throught the javascript "temperature" (starting with a lower case 't' ).

-By default, ObjectType#instanciate only instantiate components and properties that have a "Mandatory" modelling rule.
+By default, ObjectType#instantiate only instantiate components and properties that have a "Mandatory" modelling rule.
 Component or property marked as optional in the ObjectType definition will be instatiated if their browseName appear in the ```options.optional```  array.

 {% highlight javascript %}

-var temperatureSensor = temperatureSensorType.instanciate({
+var temperatureSensor = temperatureSensorType.instantiate({
   browseName: "MyTemperatureSensor",
   optional: ["IdentificationNumber"]
 });